 - Professor Steve Payne (Bath)

-Thom's work has been supported by ESRC, HEFCE, EPSRC, BECTA and the European Commission.
+Thom's work has been supported by a number of funders including ESRC, HEFCE, EPSRC, BECTA and the European Commission.

 - Human memory

 - Person perception